PUMA

 Someone who uses a hammer and mallet emoji in their LinkedIn profile must have just got it: Benjamin Brunner is Marketing Manager at Regional Management Erzgebirge.
 Born there, he initially left his home region in 2006 and spent a total of 15 years working in cross-media on the agency and corporate side – until the “abstinence” became too much and he was drawn back to his home region.
 “It was the hERZ,” says Benni.
 And that’s exactly what burns every day in his job.

-In his workshop, he reports on the past one and a half years, which have been peppered with creative measures.
+In his workshop, he reported on the past year and a half, which had been packed with creative initiatives.
 The most recent of these was the organization of an influencer event.
-Benni explains how he managed it, what impact it had on the perception of the region and what it can look like for you and your day-to-day business.
-It will be “simply awesome”.
+Benni explained how he managed it, what impact it had on the perception of the region, and what this could look like for participants and their day-to-day work.
+It was, quite simply, “hammermäßig.”

 “Short films on TikTok – a guide without much palaver”